Luxtera

 Luxtera Inc., a subsidiary of Cisco Systems, is a semiconductor company that uses silicon photonics technology to build complex electro-optical systems in a production silicon CMOS process.

 The company uses fabless manufacturing; it uses semiconductor fabrication plants of Freescale Semiconductor.

 The company received $130 million in funding and was acquired by Cisco Systems in 2019 for $660 million.

 History

-The company was founded in 2001 by a group of professors and students at California Institute of Technology including Axel Scherer, Michael Hochberg, Tom Baehr-Jones, and Eli Yablonovitch.
+The company was founded in 2001 by a group of professors and students at California Institute of Technology including Axel Scherer, Michael Hochberg, Tom Baehr-Jones, Eli Yablonovitch, Alex Dickinson and Lawrence C Gunn.

 In 2006, the company received a $5 million contract from the Defense Advanced Research Projects Agency.

 In August 2007, the company introduced Blazar, a 40GB optical active cable for interconnect within high performance computer clusters using single-mode optical fiber.

 In 2010, Luxtera was selected as one of MIT Technology Review's 50 Most Innovative Companies.

 In February 2019, Cisco Systems acquired the company.

+Products

+Luxtera sold embedded optical transceiver that were aimed at use in data centers, within telecom networks or companies, with the last transceiver using the QSFP 100G PSM4 specification.
+The company's cables used silicon photonics technology to send photonic data from their cables directly to semiconductors without first converting the data into electrical signals.